A Tradition of Organic Greenhouse Growing at Pacific Domes

 A: The most important thing that we all came away with from our experience at the farm was the sense of community and the importance of a land-based agrarian culture.
 That’s still what every single person that comes through that farm (35 students every year) comes away with as their main gain.

 UCSC Farm in action

 The farm was born out of the Garden project with Alan Chandwick’s passion to see a complete biodynamic operating farm.
 At the Farm, I learned the Biodynamic French Intensive Method as developed and taught by Alan Chadwick.
 There were 15 of us, I wasn’t a student there, but Alan let me stay because he liked my work.

-It’s a holistic system that includes all of nature.
-The plants, the animals the stars, all of it!
-Biodynamic gardening utilizes organic methods and creates a biodynamic ecosystem between farmed land, people, animals, microorganisms, and lunar cycles to grow and produce plants.
+A: It’s a holistic system that includes all of nature.
+The plants the animals the stars, all of it!
+Biodynamic gardening utilizes organic methods and creates a biodynamic ecosystem between farmed land, people, animals, microorganisms and lunar cycles to grow and produce plants.
 The French Bio Intensive techniques, taught by Alan Chadwick, eliminated the use of pesticides and mechanized equipment; it included double-digging of garden beds and soil enrichment by composting.

 Our arrangement with the university was that we could sell or trade any of the produce that we grew.
 We mainly ate out of the garden, but on occasion we would trade fruit or other produce in exchange for other goods we needed.
 What was so cool was that we never paid for anything; all of our needs were negotiated using a trade-barter system.